-- The dynamics of a system (how quickly things change) are central to understanding its behaviour. - Systems clearly operate at many different granularities (of time), i.e. there are different abstract views of the dynamics of the system. - It is useful to consider certain actions (events) as atomic and instantaneous (whilst allowing them to have internal state and behaviour at a more detailed level of description). - It is useful to consider two or more events as occurring simultaneously (instantaneously), or the response to some event being immediate (whilst allowing them to be separated in time at a more detailed level of description). - The order (but not necessarily the time) at which events occur is important; precedence can give rise to causality. - The durations of certain actions are important, but the measuring of time must not be overly precise and must allow for tolerance (non-determinacy) in the temporal domain. - Abstract clocks are useful for relating and coordinating activities, but real clocks are never perfectly reliable or accurate. - At each level of temporal behaviour it is useful to have access to both continuous and discrete notions of time-controlling actions are typically described using discrete time, the controlled object due to its continuously changing nature often requires dense time for its behavioural description. - Hierarchical control (cascade control) and hierarchical scheduling (planning) are often observed through the time levels of a system. - At each level of temporal behaviour similar phenomena are observed (e.g., cyclic/ repetitive actions, deadline-driven actions, synchronous and asynchronous event handling, agreement, coordination, etc).
+- The dynamics of a system (how quickly things change) are central to understanding its behaviour. - Systems clearly operate at many difference granularities (of time), ie. there are different abstract views of the dynamics of the system. - It is useful to consider certain actions (events) as atomic and instantaneous (whilst allowing them to have internal state and behaviour at a more detailed level of description). - It is useful to consider two or more events as occurring simultaneously (instantaneously), or the response to some event being immediate (whilst allowing them to be separated in time at a more detailed level of description). - The order (but not necessarily the time) at which events occur is important; precedence can give rise to causality. - The durations of certain actions are important, but the measuring of time must not be overly precise and must allow for tolerance (non-determinacy) in the temporal domain. - Abstract clocks are useful for relating and coordinating activities, but real clocks are never perfectly reliable or accurate. - At each level of temporal behaviour it is useful to have access to both continuous and discrete notions of time - controlling actions are typically described using discrete time, the controlled object due to its continuously changing nature often requires dense time for its behavioural description. - Hierarchical control (cascade control) and hierarchical scheduling (planning) are often observed through the time levels of a system. - At each level of temporal behaviour similar phenomena is observed (e.g., cyclic/ repetitive actions, deadlines-driven actions, synchronous and asynchronous event handling, agreement, coordination, etc.)

 Engineers, even of real-time systems, seem to have great difficulty over the use of precise values of time.
-Why choose an iteration rate of 20 ms?-why not 19 ms or 21 ms?
-What does a deadline of 15 ms actually mean?-would a delay of 10 μ s be significant?
+Why choose an iteration rate of 20ms? - why not 19ms or 21ms?
+What does a deadline of 15ms actually mean? - would a delay of $10\mu$ s be significant?
 This difficulty with temporal quantities is not mirrored in the physical domain where tolerances on lengths, weight etc. are commonly expressed.

-In the timebands framework, apparently more natural (and essentially atemporal) notions are available such as 'immediate', 'instantaneous', 'simultaneous', 'definitely' and 'possible'.
-And durations are first expressed in general terms-for example "this is a minute-level activity" (i.e. it will last a few minutes, rather than hours or seconds).
+In the timebands framework, apparently more natural (and essentially atemporal) notions are available such as 'immediate', 'instantaneous', 'simultaneous' 'definitely' and 'possible'.
+And durations are first expressed in general terms - for example "this is a minute-level activity" (ie. it will last a few minutes, rather than hours or seconds).
 Orders of magnitude between rates of change give an initial decomposition of the system.
 Indeed the framework uses time itself to separate concerns in any architectural description or system specification.

-The central notion in the framework is that of a time band that is defined by a granularity (e.g. 1 minute) and a precision (e.g. 5 seconds).
+The central notion in the framework is that of a time band that is defined by a granularity (eg. 1 minute) and a precision (eg. 5 seconds).
 Granularity defines the unit of time of the band; precision bounds the actual duration of an event that is deemed to be instantaneous in this band.
+To complete this short motivation section the important topics of sampling and rates of change are addressed.